Manchester by the Sea (film): Development

+Filming

 Principal photography began on March 23, 2015, with scenes filmed in the town Manchester-by-the-Sea, Massachusetts, and the North Shore at locations in Beverly, Essex, Gloucester, Swampscott, Lynn, Middleton, Tewksbury, and Salem.
 Filming wrapped on April 30, 2015.
 In October 2018, Damon said in an interview with The Bill Simmons Podcast Lonergan had originally planned to film a different ending to the film that would have been a retreating drone shot of a flashback of Affleck's and Williams' characters, their children and extended family, on his brother's boat.
 The scene was determined to be too expensive to film, although Damon said the film's unexpected financial success meant it could have been filmed after all.

 Initially, Gigi Pritzker was due to produce and finance the film through her company Odd Lot Entertainment.
 In March 2015, however, it was reported Kimberly Steward, through her company K Period Media, would produce and finance the film with Damon (through his company Pearl Street Films), Chris Moore (through CMP), Kevin J. Walsh (through his company B Story), and Lauren Beck, along with additional financing from Sierra/Affinity.
 The executive producers were Josh Godfrey, John Krasinski, Declan Baldwin, and Bill Migliore.

 Music

-Lesley Barber was selected to score the film, as she had previously worked on Lonergan's 2000 film You Can Count on Me.
+Lesley Barber was selected to score the film, as she had previously worked on Lonergan's film You Can Count on Me (2000).
 She developed the first musical themes after reading the script.
 Once she established the themes, Barber worked with the orchestra to create a sound that emoted the sound of the ocean with "underlying tension" with lightness, for exterior scenes.
 Early in the scoring process, Barber took inspiration from New England church music from the 1700s, including Calvinist hymns and other music of the Pilgrims and Colonial era, with its emphasis on a cappella vocals.
 Barber developed the music to complement her understanding of the essence of the film's scenes based on emails and conversations with Lonergan.

-To score scenes that reflect Lee's "interior landscape," she sent the music to her daughter Jacoba Barber-Rozema, an opera major, then recorded her singing in her dorm room via Skype.
-Barber said the confined space made for a "perfect sound."
+To score scenes that reflect Lee's "interior landscape", she sent the music to her daughter Jacoba Barber-Rozema, an opera major, then recorded her singing in her dorm room via Skype.
+Barber said the confined space made for a "perfect sound".
 Orchestration was later added to the track.
 For the opening flashback of Lee in happier times, Barber recorded her daughter's vocals in a large, spacious auditorium.
 Instead of giving Lonergan demos, Barber provided him with more-finished pieces earlier in the editing process to allow the director to have a better sense of the music while editing.
 The film was cut down after the Sundance screening, requiring Barber to rework and simplify some of the music.